BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/army_of_lake_town.md

 - **Saviour of Lake-town** `PASSIVE`

 Bard's Stand Fast! has range of 6".
-Additionally Bain, Percy, Hilda, Lake-town Militia and Lake-town Militia Captains within 6" gain +1 Fight value and count as being in range of a banner.
+Additionally Bain, Percy, Hilda, Lake-town Militia and Lake-town Militia Captains within 6" gain +1 Fight value and count as being in range of a [banner][Banner].

 </div>